MFP 'ready to work with Pheu Thai'

 Mr Srettha was recently appointed as chief adviser to Paetongtarn “Ung Ing” Shinawatra, the face of the party and daughter of former premier and Thai Rak Thai founder Thaksin Shinawatra.

 Mr Pita was joined in Khon Kaen on Saturday by Piyabutr Saengkanokkul, secretary-general of the Progressive Movement.
-Their appearance together was meant to be a show of unity a week after a brief but very public feud on social media.
+Their appearance together was meant to be a show of unity a week after a brief but very public feud on social media over political values and strategy.

 The pair boarded motorised tricycles and motorbikes to make the rounds campaigning for Veeranan Huadsri, a prospective candidate for Khon Kaen Constituency 1.
 Both the candidate and the party’s campaign policies and were warmly received by local residents.